flotiq/flotiq-cli/README.md

 * `{{date:-5m}}` means `now - 5 months`, outputs e.g. 2021-06-01
 * `{{date:+5y}}` means `now + 5 years`, outputs e.g. 2027-01-01

-### Import data from Wordpress to Flotiq
+### Import data from WordPress to Flotiq

 `flotiq wordpress-import [wordpressUrl] [flotiqApiKey]`

 This command will:

-- setup your Flotiq account to include required Content Type Definitions,
+* setup your Flotiq account to include the required Content Type Definitions,
-- automatically pull tags, categories, media, posts and pages from the provided Wordpress URL into your Flotiq account.
+* automatically pull tags, categories, media, posts and pages from the provided WordPress URL into your Flotiq account.

 **Parameters**

 * `wordpressUrl` - full link to WordPress site from which you wish to migrate content to Flotiq
 * `flotiqApiKey` - read and write API key to your Flotiq account